Alan Maggs

 Dangerous Moments in Korea

-Alan Maggs recalls a few dangerous moments that he experienced in Korea.
-During two separate occasions, he barely escaped being hit by a shell.
-Unfortunately, however, he was wounded near Hill 355 and explains how he was lucky enough that a jeep was passing by and was able to take him to the medical team.
+Alan Maggs recalls several dangerous moments he experienced in Korea.
+On two separate occasions, he narrowly escaped being hit by shells.
+However, he was eventually wounded near Hill 355.
+Fortunately, a passing jeep was able to transport him to the medical team, a stroke of luck that ensured he received timely care.

 Share YouTube: